 This is the second year in a row that Fjaðrárgljúfur has been closed from March until June and it made a big difference last year.
 Unfortunately, last year the ranger repeatedly had to herd people away, who had disrespected the closure.
 The same is happening now and the ranger has to turn around some 200 cars every day.

 The sign says that entering this area is strictly forbidden and is punishable by law.
 It is of utmost importance that we respect this closure so that nature will get enough time to heal.
 To check out whether the canyon is open or closed to visitors check out the website of Safetravel.is.

-I have visited Fjarðárgljúfur in late May and in late July and you can see the difference in the colours of nature in my set of photos.
+I have visited Fjarðárgljúfur in late May, in late July, and in September and you can see the difference in the colours of nature in my set of photos.
 In May the light was pretty bad for taking photos and in July it rained buckets with a very short period of some sunshine, as you can see in my first photo.
-I have to visit it again next summer to get better photos.

 I used to have such fear of heights and would never go close to the edge, but got cured with hypnosis.
 So my husband told me to go out on the limb in my photo above and below, and he would stay behind and take my photos.